 The Board delegates to the Audit Committee more specific responsibility for reviewing the effectiveness of the Group’s sustainability initiatives and the work of the Sustainability Management Committee (“SMC”).

-The Group's SMC comprises the CEO, CFO and six senior executives from different functions.
+The Group's SMC comprises the CEO, CFO, Head of Sustainability and five more senior executives from different functions.
 It reports to the Audit Committee at least twice a year, and is responsible for reviewing, assessing and enhancing the Group's sustainability policies, strategies and performance, and ensuring the Group is in full compliance with ESG requirements.
 This approach affirms and enables the Group's commitment to sustainability, and ensures that members with different backgrounds and expertise are represented to deliver meaningful outcomes.

-We have recently formed a dedicated sustainability team to further enhance our strategic teams on sustainable business practices and investments in sustainable assets.
-Supported by the sustainability team, day-to-day execution of sustainability initiatives and sustainable business practice lies with managers across the business, most notably the Fleet Director (supported by his senior managers covering technical operations, fleet personnel and risk, safety & security), the Commercial Operations Director, the CEO and the Human Resources and Administration Director.
+We have a dedicated sustainability team to enhance and help to coordinate our approach to sustainable business practices and investments in sustainable assets.
+Supported by the sustainability team, day-to-day execution of sustainability initiatives and sustainable business practice lies with managers across the business, most notably the Fleet Director (supported by his technical, personnel, and risk & safety managers), the Commercial Operations Director and the Human Resources and Administration Director.

 Still a work in progress, we currently see these five ESG issues as our top-most sustainability focus areas:

 Our prioritisation is based on our assessments of what is currently most important to our stakeholders, our business, society and the environment, and considers our levels of ambition towards the several sustainability issues that we deem material for our Company.
 We are further building out our strategies to better inform our programmes and measure progress.

 What is material is defined as an issue that would impact our senior management, Board and Board Committees’ decisions, applying several criteria such as: